At the Time of the Louisville Flood

-At the Time of the Louisville Flood, also popularly known as World's Highest Standard of Living, is a black and white photograph taken between January and February 1937 by photojournalist Margaret Bourke-White.
-Bourke-White was on assignment for Life magazine covering the aftermath of the Ohio River flood, which left seventy percent of the city of Louisville underwater.
-The photo shows Black flood refugees waiting in line for Red Cross relief with a billboard advertisement for the National Association of Manufacturers in the background that reads "World's Highest Standard of Living: There's No Way Like the American Way".
+At the Time of the Louisville Flood, also known as World's Highest Standard of Living, is a black-and-white photograph taken in early 1937 by photojournalist Margaret Bourke-White while on assignment for Life.
+The photo shows Black flood refugees waiting in line for Red Cross relief in the aftermath of the Ohio River flood of 1937 in Louisville.
+Behind the refugees, a billboard advertisement for the National Association of Manufacturers appears in the background reading, "World's Highest Standard of Living: There's No Way Like the American Way".

-The image was published in Life magazine on February 15, 1937 – the second in Bourke-White's Louisville Flood series, which had begun a week earlier.
-The photo is generally categorized as an example of photojournalism, and later became viewed as documentary photography.
-It is one of four photos of the Red Cross relief line taken from different angles, and one of more than 20 flood-related images Bourke-White took in January and February 1937, eight of which were published by Life magazine.
-The photo is often recontextualized and used as a symbol of the Great Depression even though it was originally intended to document the Louisville Flood; the photo lacks visual cues about its location and subject, and awareness of its context was lost over time.
+It is one of several photos of the Red Cross relief line taken from different angles and one of more than 20 flood-related images Bourke-White produced in the series, only eight of which were originally published in two issues of Life in February of that year.
+The photo is often recontextualized and used as a symbol of the Great Depression even though it was intended to document the Louisville flood; the photo lacks visual cues about its location and subject, and awareness of its context was lost over time.
 It is among Bourke-White's most well-known photographs.

-Digital and print selections from Bourke-White's Louisville Flood series are currently found in several different archival collections, including the Life Picture Collection, the Herbert F. Johnson Museum of Art, the New Orleans Museum of Art, and the International Center of Photography.
-An additional set of photos documenting Bourke-White's work capturing the series are held by the University of Louisville.
+Digital and print selections from the series are currently held in several archival collections, including the Life Picture Collection, the Herbert F. Johnson Museum of Art, the New Orleans Museum of Art, and the International Center of Photography, among others.
+An additional set of photos documenting Bourke-White's work on the series from the perspective of Louisville photographer Corwin Short are held by the University of Louisville.

+Description

+The image depicts the aftermath of the 1937 Ohio River flood in Kentucky, showing residents from Black neighborhoods in Louisville, (Note: Walker 2009: "[The] African American quarter was completely swamped - and had to be temporarily assisted by Red Cross relief agencies.") including men, women, and children.
+They wait in line with baskets and pails to receive water, food, and medicine from a Red Cross relief station near 13th and Broadway in the California neighborhood.
+Behind the queue, a billboard featuring an advertisement from the National Association of Manufacturers (NAM) is visible.
+It depicts a seemingly happy white middle-class family driving through the countryside.
+The words "World's Highest Standard of Living" appear across the top of the billboard, while smaller text below reads, "There's No Way Like the American Way!"
+Of the 18 people depicted in the frame waiting for flood relief, only one appears to be looking at the billboard.